Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Doi-Peliti

 \section{Doi-Peliti}

-The Doi-Peliti (DP) formalism is a classical version of the second quantization methods from quantum field theory \cite{ohkubo2013algebraic}.
-Originally introduced by Doi \cite{doi1976stochastic} as a critique to the assumption of the Smoluchowski equation, it was later developed by Peliti \cite{peliti1985path} and others \cite{rey1999asymptotic} as a path integral formalism for solving chemical reaction networks.
-The DP framework has also found success in other areas such as studying kinetically constrained lattice models in the context of glassy dynamics~\cite{garrahan2007dynamical,garrahan2009first}.
+The Doi-Peliti (DP) formalism is a classical version of the second quantization methods from quantum field theory \cite{ohkubo2013algebraic,tauber2014critical}.
+Originally introduced by Doi \cite{doi1976stochastic} as a critique to the assumptions of the Smoluchowski equation, it was later developed by Peliti \cite{peliti1985path} and others \cite{rey1999asymptotic} as a path integral formalism for solving chemical reaction networks \cite{reyes2023general,vastola2021solving,yang2017analytical,harsh2023accurate}.
+The DP framework has also found success in other areas such as studying kinetically constrained lattice models in the context of glassy dynamics~\cite{garrahan2007dynamical,garrahan2009first}, cellular signaling \cite{lan2006variational}, predator prey models \cite{de2022dynamical} and active matter \cite{bothe2021doi}.
 The DP representation builds operators which encode the dynamics onto the high-dimensional space that accompanies many-body problems.
-Crucially, writing the chemical mechanism in an operator form guarantees it can be easily converted into a matrix product operator (MPO)~\cite{schollwock2011density,causer2022finite}, as we will do in Sec.~\ref{sec:tn}.\\
+Crucially, writing the chemical reactions in an operator form guarantees it can be easily converted into a matrix product operator (MPO)~\cite{schollwock2011density,causer2022finite}, as we will do in Sec.~\ref{sec:tn}.\\

 To start, we go beyond Sec.~\ref{sec:wellmixed} by considering well-mixed reactions with multiple dynamic species as well as heterogeneous systems where molecules can diffuse between neighboring voxels.
-Let $X_1, X_2,\ldots X_L$ represent each chemical species in each voxel.
+Let $X_1, X_2,\ldots X_L$ represent each chemical species in each site.
 We could be talking about a single species \(X\) with different values in \(L\) different voxels, a single well-mixed voxel with \(L\) distinct dynamic species, or a mixture with multiple species and multiple voxels.
 The number of molecules in a given voxel can change due to a chemical reaction or a diffusion event, with both events being cast as,